whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-5F.md

 ### Condition

-{{ "On a vessel, using a standard azimuth circle.
-Electronic nautical almanac and celestial navigation calculation software may be used." | markdownify }}
+On a vessel, using a standard azimuth circle.
+Electronic nautical almanac and celestial navigation calculation software may be used.

 ### Performance requirement